-1. Addresses 1
+1. Addresses .
+1

-2. Gathering sequences 1
+2. Gathering sequences .
+1

 2.1.
-Collection of your PDB sequence 1
+Collection of your PDB sequence .
+1

 2.2.
 Your random seed 2

 2.3.
 Generation of random sequences 2

-2.3.1 .
-Necessary functions 3
+2.3.1 Necessary functions 3

 2.4.
-The final program 4
+The final program .
+4

 3. Check your program 5

-4. Sequence searches 5
+4. Sequence searches .
+5

 5. Assignment 6

 In the lectures, much was said about remote homology detection.
 The question here is where simple homology detection breaks down.
 Unfortunately, much of bioinformatics is empirical.
 Many beliefs come from observation rather than rigorous theory.
 The goal here is to take a protein sequence, gradually destroy it and watch as the similarity disappears.
+There is a small amount of programming in this Übung.
+There is a small amount of programming in this Übung and, in general, there should be n different programs from n different students.
+If you have not programmed before, write this in your report and use the program from a friend.

-The report should be handed in by 24.
-Jan 2008.
+The report should be handed in by 6 Feb 2009.